 Other advanced quantitative courses may be appropriate depending on your interests and strengths.
-If you wish to enroll in a course other than BIOL 2400, BIOL 4401, or BIOL 4150 to fulfill your quantitative requirement, you must discuss with your advisor to seek School of Biology approval.
+If you wish to enroll in a course other than BIOL 2400, BIOL 4401, or BIOL 4150 to fulfill your quantitative requirement, you must discuss with your advisor to obtain School of Biological Sciences approval.